They witnessed Charlie Kirk’s assassination. Now students reckon with the grief

 Struggling with flashbacks and a weird heaviness

-Student Alexis Narciso said he has flashbacks every time he hears a bang, a honking horn or other loud noises.
+Student Alexis Narciso said he has flashbacks when he hears a bang, a honking horn or other loud noise.
 He was about 10 feet (3 meters) away.

 “I just feel numb.
 I don’t feel anything," Narciso said.
 “I want to cry but at the same time I don’t.”